 On Saturday, he wrote 10 thank-you emails, sent out 18 handwritten notecards, went to coffee with 5 potential donors, checked the grant calendar, looked at the annual event program brochures of 9 similar organizations to scan their sponsors, called 4 board members to remind them of their tasks, emailed 3 local businesses, and led a program tour.
 He was exhausted.

 The next day was Sunday again.
 The Development Director stayed at home and spent time with his family, and he felt much better.

-He was due for a much-needed vacation, so he left for Hawaii.
+He was due for a much-needed vacation, so he took some time off.
 A week later he came back and…

 He was still an awesome Development Director who continued to keep the organization and its important work going.

 The Giving Nonprofit

 Once there was nonprofit organization, and it loved the community and the funders supporting its work.
 Every year, the organization would continue to serve the people in its community.
 And each year, funders would provide funding so it could continue its programs.
 And the organization loved its funders and its community very much.
 And the community was happy.